tldr-pages/tldr/pages/linux/pstree.md

 # pstree

-> A convinient tool to show running processes as a tree.
+> A convenient tool to show running processes as a tree.

 - Display a tree of processes: